 You can set a proxy for the authentication verifier agent in Acunetix 360.
 Acunetix 360 supports Basic Authentication but not Digest and NTLM.

-You are required to manually enter proxy settings to the appsettings.json file with your preferred text editor.
+You are required to manually enter proxy settings into the appsettings.json file with your preferred text editor.

 This table lists and explains the entries in the Proxy settings.

 Enter your proxy settings if you want the Agent to use or not to use the proxy.
 There are three modes:

 Enter true if you authenticate to the proxy via the user that the Agent service is defined.

 Enter a proxy address.
 Only IP address or hostname without schema and port is allowed.

 Enter a port for the proxy

 Enter a value that indicates whether to bypass the proxy server for local addresses.

 Enter the address(es) that do not use the proxy server.
 Enter address(es) as RegEx.

 To use a PAC file, you must set the Proxy Mode to System Proxy in the appsetting.json file.